 Limited competences and experiences to convince with private facility owners to enhance the energy efficiency of their buildings.

+Tangible results and their distribution

-These gaps have been tackled by the project focussing on strengthening the capacities of municipalities in the field of energy management, definition and funding of investment projects and addressing private investors like housing companies and landlords to stimulate their investments in energy efficiency.
+The identified gaps have been tackled by the project focusing on strengthening the capacities of municipalities in the field of energy management, definition and funding of investment projects and addressing private investors like housing companies and landlords to stimulate their investments in energy efficiency.

-Due to their proximity to citizens, municipalities can make an important contribution to climate protection.
-This presupposes that the skills of local actors and capacity of local structures are as good as possible geared towards achieving the climate goals.
+Thanks to a close dialogue to the citizens, municipalities can make an important contribution to climate protection.
+The precondition is though that the skills of local actors and capacity of local structures are sufficient and climate targeted.
 With the focus on energy efficiency in buildings, the project developed and tested an approach, which is geared towards a systematic improvement in the capacity of the municipalities.

-Municipalities from the entire program area jointly developed and implemented the Act Now concept as a twinning with coaching expert partners (higher education institutions, energy agencies or consultancies).
-Based on the experiences with the municipalities involved in the project the concept was generalized and made available to other municipalities inside and outside the program area.
+Municipalities from the entire Programme area jointly developed and implemented the Act Now ! concept as a twinning with coaching expert partners such as higher education institutions, energy agencies or consultancies.
+Based on the experiences with the municipalities involved in the project the concept was generalized and made available to other municipalities beyond the Programme area.

-Starting point was the development of a methodology for analysing the existing capacity.
-Based on the experience gained, the approach was further developed and made available to interested municipalities outside the project partnership together with a capacity self-assessment tool which is part of a learning tool installed on the project website.
+A starting point was the development of a methodology for analysing the existing capacity.
+Based on the experience, the approach was further developed and complemented by a capacity self-assessment tool available on the project website.
+The outputs were made accessible to all municipalities showing interest in the project developments.
+Engagement of stakeholders

 A decisive factor for developing skills for energy-efficient action is the comprehensive involvement of municipal stakeholders.
-For this purpose, a “Local Energy Efficiency Group” (LEEG) has been set up in each municipality.
-They were involved in testing the methodology and in planning projects to improve municipal energy efficiency in the building sector.
-The stakeholders involved in the LEEGs were accompanied by the coaching expert partners and could expand their skills through on-the-job training.
+For this purpose, in each involved municipality the project set up “Local Energy Efficiency Groups” (LEEG) which were involved in testing the methodology and in planning projects to improve municipal energy efficiency in the building sector.
+The stakeholders involved in the LEEGs were accompanied by the coaching expert partners and could upscale their skills through on-the-job training.
 As a result, each LEEG developed follow-up projects, for which feasibility studies and also funding applications or tenders for energy service company participation were carried out.

 An essential component of the capacity to increase energy efficiency is up-to-date energy monitoring.
 With the funds for investments included in the project budget, technical solutions for energy monitoring were installed in Gdynia (PL), Silute (LIT), Elva (EST), Gulbene (LAT), Kaliningrad (RU) and Sievi (FI).

-An important part of the project work consisted in spreading the ActNow concept.
-A web-based learning tool was developed in which all project results were incorporated.
-Project results were prepared as a:

-• Manual “From SEAP to investment
+The project partners made sure that the Act Now concept would be spread further on.
+The projects results were incorporated and made accessible via a web-based learning tool.
+The outputs are: • Manual “From SEAP to investment”

-• Guideline “Financing of Energy Efficiency Measures
+• Guideline “Financing of Energy Efficiency Measures”

 • Guideline "Cooperation of public authorities with private investors"